Mike Yastrzemski Preview, Player Props: Giants vs. Cubs

-On Monday, Mike Yastrzemski (.667 slugging percentage in past 10 games, including one home run) and the San Francisco Giants face the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 2:20 PM ET.
+Mike Yastrzemski and his .414 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Chicago Cubs and Kyle Hendricks on September 5 at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Padres.
+In his previous game he had a hitless performance (0-for-3) against the Cubs.

 Mike Yastrzemski Game Info & Props vs. the Cubs